×

 • It is well known factor that foreign people do not take meat In India since it is famous for its vegetarian food.

-• Eating plenty of fresh fruits and yogurt will prevent digestive problems.
+• Eating plenty of fresh fruit and yogurt will prevent digestive problems.
 Always wash them before eating with your own hands.

 Street side Foods